Matthew Seligman

 Matthew Seligman (14 July 1955 – 17 April 2020) was an English bassist, best known for his association with the new wave music scene of the 1980s.
-Seligman was a member of the Soft Boys and the Thompson Twins, and was a sideman for Thomas Dolby.
-Seligman was also a member of Bruce Woolley and the Camera Club and the Dolphin Brothers, and backed David Bowie during his performance at Live Aid in 1985.
+He was a member of the Soft Boys and the Thompson Twins, and was a sideman for Thomas Dolby.
+He was also a member of Bruce Woolley and the Camera Club and the Dolphin Brothers, and backed David Bowie during his performance at Live Aid in 1985.

 Biography

 Early life

-Seligman was born in Cyprus, and his family moved to the UK eight months after his birth, settling in Wimbledon.
+Seligman was born in British Cyprus to mariner and writer Adrian Seligman and his wife Rosemary.
+His family moved to the UK eight months after his birth, settling in Wimbledon.
+He attended the University of Cambridge, where he earned a double first in History.
 Influenced by Paul McCartney, Free’s Andy Fraser, and Tina Weymouth of Talking Heads, he learned bass.

 Career

 Seligman was a founding member of Bruce Woolley and the Camera Club, which also included his friend Thomas Dolby.
 He played on the band's 1979 debut studio album English Garden, which featured a version of "Video Killed the Radio Star", which Woolley had co-written with the Buggles.
 After leaving the Camera Club in 1979, Seligman joined the Soft Boys, replacing founding bassist Andy Metcalfe, and performed on their second studio album Underwater Moonlight.
 The Soft Boys broke up in 1981, and Seligman next formed the short-lived band the Fallout Club, which also included Dolby.
 The Fallout Club disbanded after two singles and Seligman joined the Thompson Twins, appearing on their 1982 studio album Set and its American counterpart In the Name of Love.
 Seligman was fired from the Thompson Twins later that year when the band decided to reduce itself to a trio.
 Seligman then joined Dolby's solo group, and played bass on his studio albums The Golden Age of Wireless (1982) and The Flat Earth (1984) and the hit single "She Blinded Me With Science".

 In addition to his work with Dolby throughout the 1980s, Seligman was also a member of the bands Local Heroes SW9, the Dolphin Brothers, and most notably the Radio Science Orchestra (alongside Camera Club frontman Bruce Woolley).
 He also played bass on the first two solo studio albums by his former Soft Boys bandmate Robyn Hitchcock.

 As a session musician, Seligman performed on studio albums and singles by Stereo MC's, the Waterboys, Sinéad O'Connor, Transvision Vamp, Morrissey, Nan Vernon, Tori Amos, Kimberley Rew and Alex Chilton.
 In 1985, Seligman and Dolby appeared as part of David Bowie's backup band at Live Aid.
 In 1986, Seligman played bass guitar on Bowie's soundtrack album Labyrinth and his single "Absolute Beginners".